soniah/blog/content/posts/2009-07-02-firefox-default-paper-size-a4.md

 <!--more-->

-and defaults to printing in US Letter size -- grrrr&#8230;
+and defaults to printing in US Letter size -- grrrr.

 [Firefox: Guide for the Perplexed][2] seems to suggest: